-Located just a few miles from each other on the north coast of Wales, Llandudno and Colwyn Bay are Victorian era resorts beloved by beachgoers and a popular base for exploring the Eryri (Snowdonia) National Park.
-Head to Colwyn Bay’s smartly regenerated seafront and you’ll find Bryn Williams at Porth Eirias, a cool and contemporary Michelin Bib Gourmand awarded bistro run by the celebrated chef.
+Located just a few miles from each other on the north coast of Wales, Llandudno and Bae Colwyn (Colwyn Bay) are Victorian-era resorts beloved by beachgoers and a popular base for exploring the Eryri National Park.
+Head to Bae Colwyn’s smartly regenerated seafront and you’ll find Bryn Williams at Porth Eirias, a cool and contemporary Michelin Bib Gourmand-awarded bistro run by the celebrated chef.
 The menu is packed with local Welsh produce, while the panoramic sea views make for a memorable dining experience.

 Further inland, Bodysgallen Hall, located just outside Llandudno, provides the complete, elegant, country manor house experience with exemplary fine dining.